czim/laravel-cms-acl-module/README.md

             // The type must always be 'group'
             'type'        => 'group',
-            // The label will be used for the multiselect optgroup 'label'       => 'some.translation.key',
+            // The label will be used for the multiselect optgroup 'label'            => 'Some Label',
-            // If translated is set to false, the label will be displayed as is,
+            // Translation key to use for a label for the optgroup.
+If this is set, the label value is ignored.
-            // otherwise, it will passed through cms_trans() 'translated'  => true,
+            'label_translated' => 'some.translation.key',
             // Permissions should always be a list of available permission slug strings 'permissions' => [
                 'example.custom.permission',